It All Starts With Safety

 Without safety, instead of focusing on outside threats, we are turned inside.
 When we feel safe, we are able to work together for a common cause and fulfill the leader’s vision.

 The question for organizations everywhere is whether your culture is safe.
 Do your managers encourage an atmosphere of safety and trust?
 The answer to that question may be the key to unlocking the creativity of the entire company.

 “Leadership is not about being in charge.
 Leadership is about taking care of those in your charge.” -@SimonSinek

 Try signing up for FREE Leadership Insights.
 Because the post you miss won’t help!
-We keep your email safe and we never spam.
+We keep your email safe.